Your turtle keeps begging, and you keep feeding. Your head starts to wonder, “Just how much food should I feed my turtle?!” Here’s the answer.

 - Give them enough food that would fit inside their head, if it were completely empty.

-My opinion is that the second is much better than the first theory.
 If you are interested in buying pellets for your turtle, I recommend checking out this cheap turtle food.

 If you want to feed pond turtles, you should check out my article what do pond turtles eat?